 Nutritionists often teach the value of detoxification.
 Detoxification eliminates build-up of toxins in the body.
 Toxins can lead to the breakdown of the general health of individuals.
 Detoxing is a natural process, but with the aid of eating the appropriate foods, the body is dispelled of certain toxins and replenished.

 On these lines, I find it necessary to detox from worldly or societal toxins.
 At times, I pull away from watching news events or watching certain television shows in efforts not to allow my mind and spirit to be contaminated with certain feelings that are associated with what I view.
 If I am in certain environments where bickering, gossiping, or “drama” often occurs, I either avoid them if possible, or I remove myself from them.
 Someone I know recently decided to detox from social media.

-We should look at our life that way.
-Are we feeding our thoughts with the results we do not want or are we feeding our thoughts with the results we desire?
+We should look at our life to determine what we are feeding our thoughts.
+Are we feeding our thoughts what we do not desire or what we desire?
 Are we a part of the problem or the solution?
 Are our conversations with others more about the things we are afraid of are more about the things we will like to see happen?

 Disclaimer: My “About me” section addresses the objectives for my blog.
 I do not purport to be a licensed or certified expert.
 I simply share my views according to my life perspective.
 For those who share similar views or find the perspectives helpful, my desire is we all can do our part individually and corporately to make the society we live a better place.